 Students gain an understanding of studio process and studio practice in Year 7 Art.
-Throughout the semester students explore Dada and Street Art, including artists and artworks, as sources of inspiration in order to develop their own works.
-During this time students are also taught art literacy skills; like annotation practice using the elements and principles of art to explain artistic exploration.
+Throughout the semester students explore the artforms of drawing, painting and printmaking with the focus on building understanding around still life and portraiture.
+Students also investigate the practice of artists and artworks as sources of inspiration, in order to develop their own works.
+During this time students are also taught art literacy skills like annotation practice, using the elements and principles of art to explain artistic exploration.

 The Year 8 program introduces students to Visual Communication Design.
-Students explore how designers follow the design process in order to fulfill briefs.
-They will fulfill two briefs for a communication design and an industrial design.
-To do this they develop skills in two and three dimensional drawing while following the design process to develop a folio of works in which they refine their ideas for final presentations.
-They will study technical and freehand drawing skills, gain an understanding of different fields of design and will be introduced to design literacy like the elements and principles of design.
+Students explore how designers follow the design process in order to fulfill a design brief.
+They will learn how designers work across the messages and objects fields of design practice.
+To do this they develop skills in 2D, 3D and digital methods and media.
+Students undertake the design process to develop a folio of works in which they refine their ideas for final presentations.
+They will be introduced to design literacy like the elements and principles of design, and learn to analyse various visual communications.